-One of the most classical questions you get from new SharePoint users is on the topic of SharePoint lists vs libraries and the difference between the two.
+One of the most frequent questions you get from new SharePoint users is on the topic of SharePoint lists vs. libraries and the difference between the two.
 It all comes down to naming convention in SharePoint, which is partially the reason for confusion.
 Let me explain.

 Any web part in SharePoint that holds content is a SharePoint list.
-Example below shows a Contacts web part
+The example below shows a Contacts web part

 All it is, it’s a table just like Excel, to store contacts.
 Just like a table in Excel, it contains rows and columns.
 Rows for data, columns for metadata.
 In SharePoint, this table is called a SharePoint list.